WeerawatW/MAX78000-prepare-dataset/README.md

 ## Prepare dataset.
 ![](custom_data.png)

+If you don't have `data` folder create it.

 In this case, the preparation of the Dataset Finger Number is given as an example.
 You can labeling images by roboflow and export dataset YOLO v4 PyTorch.
 ![](roboflow.png)